SergioMmCc/Programacion_Competitiva/README.md

 # Competitive Programming

-This repository contains proposed solutions by `Sergio Moncada` and `Diego Rangel` for exercises from various RPC, ICPC, and Universidad Tecnologica de Pereira UTP competitions.
+This repository contains proposed solutions by `Sergio Moncada` for exercises from various RPC, ICPC, and Universidad Tecnologica de Pereira UTP competitions.
 Additionally, it includes the algorithms used to solve some of these exercises.

 ## Competitions
 * UTP Open 2018
-* Latin American Regional 2023
+* Latin American Regional
 * Caribbean Regional 2023
 * UTP Open 2023
-* RPC 09, 10, 11, and 12 2023
+* RPC

-## Algorithms Used
-* Binary Search
-* MergeSort
-* Priority Queue
-* Red-Black Trees
-* Dijkstra
-* Prim
-* BFS
-* DFS
-* Sieve of Eratosthenes
-* Stacks
-* Queues

 ## Languages Used
 * C